philipp-tailor/svelte_sidebar/README.md

 Sidebar navigation implemented using svelte.

 ## Features
-* Automatically collapses the inactive part of the hierarchy and unfolds the active part of the menu hierarchy.
+* Automatically uncollapses the active part of the menu hierarchy and scrolls it into view.
-* Reusable component API: is only passed two props:
+* Reusable component API:
+	- `activeUrl`: The current URL.
-	- A generic application name + path mapping (as layed out in `./src/routes.js`)
+	- `routes`: A generic application name + path mapping (as laid out in `./src/routes.js`).
-	- The current URL
-* Responsive.
+	- `onLinkClick`: optional; Allows to customise the action that happens when a navigation link is clicked.
+	- `theme`: optional; Allows to customise the most important styles.